The Power of Transparency: Employer Branding at Dell

-This week we sat down with Jennifer Newbill, who leads the Global Employer Brand team at Dell, to talk about the way that her team approach talent attraction and brand building.
+We interviewed Jennifer Newbill, who leads the Global Employer Brand team at Dell.
+This conversation was a great opportunity to learn about how the company approaches talent attraction and brand building.

-How has your role as Director of Global Employment Brand changed over time?
+How has your role as Director of Global Employer Brand changed over time?

 I have been lucky to build a global team that can manage our relationship with our in-house creative agency, all of our internal and external digital properties, content creation, storytelling/blogging, candidate experience and measuring results including sentiment.

-How is the Employer Branding team at Dell set up?
+How is the Employer Brand team at Dell set up?

 The Employer Brand team is part of our Global Talent Acquisition Center of Excellence that manages all processes, standards, policies and programs.

-The team is comprised of a leader, global project and programs lead, 4 'regional' engagement and social media community leads and a global online editor responsible for all digital maintenance on both internal and external properties.
+The team consists of a leader, a global project and programs lead, four regional engagement and social media community leads and a global online editor who is responsible for all digital maintenance on both internal and external properties.

-Transparency has been central to the way we've marketed our brand.
-We're very active on Glassdoor, (something that our CHRO is a huge proponent of), we respond to as many reviewers as possible.
+Transparency has been central to the way we’ve marketed our employer brand.
+We’re very active on Glassdoor, (something that our CHRO is a huge proponent of) and we respond to as many reviewers as possible.
 Last year, we responded to over 400 reviews globally.

-We’re also pretty excited with results that we’ve been getting from our “Instagram takeovers” and we’ve had great feedback from our recruiting leaders around the world.
+We’re also pretty excited about the results that we’ve been getting from our “Instagram takeovers” and we’ve gotten great feedback from our recruiting leaders around the world.

 Usually, content that is fun and creative performs the best.
-For example, an employee used a drone to take a photo of him and his colleagues spelling out the word Dell.
-The same employee also filmed his commute over one of the Panama locks (he is based in our Panama location).
+For example, an employee used a drone to take a photo of him and his colleagues spelling out the word ‘Dell’.
+The same employee (who is based out of our Panama location) also filmed his commute over one of the Panama locks.

 Has the Dell Talent Community been a powerful tool for recruiting?

-Our Talent Community has really helped the most with driving referrals via our social sharing of jobs (with ease).
+Our Talent Community has really been the most helpful with driving referrals via our social sharing of jobs (with ease).
 Referrals are actually a big part of my responsibility at Dell.

-We see a close tie with our employee advocacy and brand messaging and the willingness and desire to refer great talent.
+We see a close tie with our employee advocacy, brand messaging and the willingness and desire to refer great talent.

 What are some of the ways you encourage employee advocacy and referrals?

-Dell has a robust global social media training program which encourages our employees to to understand the power of social and to be active.
+Dell has a robust global social media training program which encourages our employees to learn and understand the power of being active on social networks.

-We have also demonstrated via our internal survey that employees who are socially trained have a higher eNPS score for both recommending Dell products and services and recommending Dell as a place to work (referrals)!
+We have also demonstrated – via our internal survey – that employees who are socially trained have a higher eNPS (employer net promoter score) score for both recommending Dell products and services and recommending Dell as a great place to work (candidate referrals)!

-What wider industry trends are changing the nature of the Employer Branding role?
+What wider industry trends are changing the nature of the role of employer branding?

-Measurement continues to be important and a lot of companies are trying to figure out HOW and WHAT to measure.
-Not just how is Employer Branding measured, but what is the ROI of the money and efforts spent.
+Measurement continues to be important and a lot of companies are trying to figure out how and what to measure.
+Not only looking at how employer branding is measured, but what is the ROI of the money and efforts spent.

 What are the main metrics that you pay attention to?

-Traditional KPIs (cost per hire and time to fill) as well as traffic and conversion, followers, impressions, engagement, sentiment and anecdotal feedback.
+We track traditional KPIs like cost per hire and time to fill, as well as traffic and conversions, followers, impressions, engagement, sentiment and other anecdotal feedback we receive.

-To my earlier point, when your executives around the world are sharing with their teams the importance of Glassdoor or why being social helps our brand you know that you are moving the needle.
+To my earlier point, when your executives around the world are sharing the importance of Glassdoor with their teams or why being active on social helps our brand, you know that you are successfully moving the needle.

-**You mention candidate sentiment a few times - how are you measuring this? **
+You have mentioned candidate sentiment – how are you measuring this?

-We are measuring sentiment quantitatively a number of ways including:
+We measure sentiment quantitatively using a number of tools and tactics including: